pikanyar/liri-node-app-/README.md

 If no song is provided then your program will default to "The Sign" by Ace of Base.

-3. node liri.js concert-this <artist/band name here>
+3. node liri.js concert-this 'artist/band name'

 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal: